Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet-flow renormalization and dynamical Freezing

 {\it Dynamical freezing} manifests as an approximate emergent symmetry of $H_0(\lambda)$ in the prethermal regime, for all $\Omega^{-1}\lesssim \lambda \lesssim \lambda_\text{min}$.
 Consider the emergent symmetry associated with the bare drive component in the Hamiltonian, $H_1(0)=H_{-1}(0)=A{\cal{Q}}$, where ${\cal{Q}}$ is the ``charge" associated with the emergent symmetry, and $A$ is the drive amplitude.
 The freezing phenomenon occurs in the fast and strong drive limit (i.e. large $A,\Omega$), where the ratio $A/\Omega$ takes discrete special values.
 At the freezing point, the prethermal Hamiltonian $H_0(\lambda)$ shows an emergent approximate symmetry, characterized by the commutator $[H_0(\lambda),{\cal{Q}}]\sim \mathcal{O}(1/\Omega^2)$, which vanishes in the $\Omega\to\infty$ limit.
 Therefore, freezing is only approximate at any finite $\Omega$, and importantly, does {\it not} survive when the system flows out of the prethermal regime.

-\item[(c)] When $\lambda\gtrsim\lambda_\text{min}$, the system enters the thermalization regime, where $H_0(\lambda)$ eventually flows to a ``random" matrix, signifying the heating to infinite temperature.
+\item[(c)] When $\lambda\gtrsim\lambda_\text{min}$, the system enters the thermalization regime, where $H_0(\lambda)$ flows to a more non-local Hamiltonian.
+When the drive frequency $\Omega$ is smaller than a system-size dependent threshold $\Omega_*(L)$, the system eventually flows to a ``thermal" fixed point, where the operator-entanglement entropy is close to that of a random-matrix~\cite{opee1}.
+Based on our numerical results on small system sizes (see Sec.~\ref{sec:thermalization}), we find that $\Omega_*(L)$ weakly increases with $L$.
+Whether the threshold diverges in the thermodynamic limit or saturates to a finite value will determine the eventual fate of freezing, which remains an exciting direction to analyze further via new numerical developments in future work.
 From the explicit integration of the flow equations, we find that this complex process occurs through a series of instanton events, where $H_1(\lambda)$ becomes sizable in a narrow window of fRG time, and in the same window a pair of eigenvalues of $H_0(\lambda)$ approach each other.
 As a result of the instanton events, eigenvalues of $H_0(\lambda)$ will ultimately be pushed into an interval of width $\Omega$, which means $H_0(\lambda\to\infty)$ is now interpreted as a Floquet Hamiltonian.
 A more detailed technical discussion of these timescales are presented in Sec.~\ref{sec:analytics} and Appendix \ref{app:timescale}.

 \end{itemize}

 We end this section by noting that in our numerical computations, we can readily access the ramp-up and prethermal regimes, respectively.
 In order to access the thermalization regime, we have to restrict ourselves to relatively small drive frequencies due to the limitations associated with numerical floating-point precision.